Purplewells/purplewells/README.md

 ### 🚀 Data Platform Engineer | Business Systems Integration| Cybersecurity | AI

-My work sits at the intersection of **data engineering, cybersecurity, digital transformation, and healthcare systems**, with a strong focus on building platforms that are:
+My work sits at the intersection of **data engineering, cybersecurity, digital transformation, and business systems integration**, with a strong focus on building platforms that are:
 - 🔐 Secure by design
 - 📊 Data-driven and insight-focused
 - 🏥 Interoperable and healthcare-ready
 - ⚙️ Automated, scalable, and maintainable
 - 🛡️ Aligned with governance, risk, and compliance principles

-I enjoy designing modern data platforms, enterprise applications, and business solutions that combine engineering discipline, security principles, and innovative technologies.
+I enjoy insights into modern data platforms, enterprise applications, and business solutions that combine engineering discipline, security principles, and innovative technologies.

-Right now, I'm focusing on healthcare technology architecture, cybersecurity and teaching the next generation of builders how to visualise complex data.

-## 🚀 What I'm Working On
+### 🚀 What I'm Working On
 - 🔄 Developing **metadata-driven ETL frameworks** using **Apache Airflow, PowerShell, Python, SQL Server, and Azure**.
 - 🤖 Exploring **AI-powered applications** to improve decision-making and operational efficiency.
 - 📊 Creating **BI solutions** with **Power BI, SQL Server, and Azure Data Services**.